just-the-docs/just-the-docs/docs/configuration.md

   flat_toc: false # or true
   # Highlight the current section(s) in view in the ToC (requires JavaScript)
   highlight_active: true # or false
-  highlight_options:
+  highlight:
-    # Highlight all sections in view under [offset] (true), or only the first section under [offset] when the previous section heading is out of view (false)
+    # Highlight all sections in view under [offset] (true), or only the first section under [offset] when the previous heading is out of view (false)
     in_view: true # or false
     # Pixel offset from the top of the viewport to determine when a section is considered "in view".
 Remove to set as middle of the viewport.
     offset: 60
+  # Display the ToC sidebar as a floating panel (default: float) or as a clipped side panel (side) on small desktops and tablets
+  # tip: setting 'float' allows double-clicking the sidebar opener button to scroll up
+  style: "float" # 'float' or 'side', additionally add any custom CSS classes to the panel, separated by spaces
+  # Title of the side/top panel, appear above the ToC, top banner on mobile and in accessibility text
+  title: "Table of Contents"
-  # Back to top button in the ToC panel
+  # Back to top button in the ToC panel.
+Default: true
   back_to_top: true # or false
   # back_to_top_text: "Back to top"
-  # Display the ToC sidebar as a floating panel (default: false) or as a clipped side panel (true) on small desktops and tablets
-  # Note: enabling this disables double-clicking sidebar opener button to scroll up
+  # Display "Edit this page on GitHub" link in the ToC panel (requires configuring gh_edit_link).
+Default: false
-  md_side_panel: false # or true
+  gh_edit_link: false # or true
   # Accessibility text for the skip link to the ToC panel (requires JavaScript, optional, default: "Skip to the Table of Contents")
   # skip_label: "Skip to the Table of Contents"
   # Shortcut key to quick open the ToC panel (requires JavaScript, optional, default: t).
 Remove to disable keyboard shortcut.